FAQs

 is an option to enroll in our Back on Track Workshop in Canvas and complete a petition for readmission.

 - How do I change my major at Cuyamaca?
 First, you will want to review your active major(s) in Student Planning & Registration in Self-Service before requesting a change.
-There are two ways to update your major.
+If the major listed is incorrect, please make an appointment

 - What is Academic Renewal?
 This is a policy that gives students a chance to petition to have D's and F's removed